deloitte-capstone/responsible-ai/index.md

 [schedule](#schedule).
 Come to section prepared to ask questions about and discuss the results of these tasks.

-### In-class Participation Questions (5%)
+### Weekly Participation Questions: Writing Prompt (5%)
-* Prior to class, Students must post responses to participation questions for that week's assigned reading (see: [Schedule](https://github.com/nanrahman/capstone-responsible-ai/edit/master/index.md#schedule)).
-Responses should be submitted on [Gradescope](https://www.gradescope.com/courses/637426) **24 hours prior to the start of each class session**
+* Participation Questions will be in the form of a writing prompt.
+Writing prompts can found under each week (see: [Schedule](https://github.com/nanrahman/capstone-responsible-ai/edit/master/index.md#schedule)).
+Students are responsible for responding in at least 500 words (one single-spaced page).
+Responses should be submitted on [Gradescope](https://www.gradescope.com/courses/637426) and are due *24 hours before class* (Thursday prior, 11am PT)

-### In-class Brief (5%)
+### Overall Class Participation: In-class Brief (5%)
 Each student is responsible for preparing one five-minute in-class brief on one of the academic papers assigned as readings.
 * Following the first session, students will have the opportunity to [sign up](https://docs.google.com/spreadsheets/d/1fV-lTguKJR9Wv0oAl722f175s_hOdhUyKQ9DXg6OwXA/edit?usp=sharing) to present on one of the course readings.
 Students are responsible for creating a PowerPoint presentation summarizing the reading, including its background, methodology, argument/key contributions, and their thoughts on the implications/impact of the article.
 * Reading presentations are due via Gradescope prior to the start of the session for which the reading is assigned; students are also responsible for presenting to the rest of the class during the session.
 Presentations should take five minutes.

-### Written Assignments (5%)
-* For each writeup prompt (see: [Schedule](https://github.com/nanrahman/capstone-responsible-ai/edit/master/index.md#schedule)), students are responsible for responding in at least 500 words (one single-spaced page).
-Writeups are due via Gradescope before the start of the session in which they are due.

 ### Grading
 Please see the [Capstone Program Syllabus](https://dsc-capstone.org/syllabus/) for a detailed description of the assignment weights and rubric.